sqorn/sqorn/docs/docs/tutorial.md

 ## Basic Queries

 `sq` is the query-building interface.
 It has methods for building and executing SQL queries.
 Query-building methods are chainable and callable as template literal tags.
+Execution methods return a Promise for results.

 ### Manual

 Construct a query manually with `sq.l`.